ejsdotsh/ejsdotsh/README.md

 ### hello, i'm e.j.

-#### my pronouns are they/them.
+#### my pronouns are they/them/theirs.

-i'm a network engineer and architect, systems builder, and autodidactic polymath with extensive experience building collaborative solutions to large-scale and service provider infrastructure performance, provisioning, monitoring, reliability, and deployment problems.
+i'm transgender, nonbinary, queer, bereaved, a former Marine, a systems thinker, and an autodidactic polymath.

-i am currently seeking a Staff/Senior Staff/Principal role leading the research, development, and innovative application of modern technology to build collaborative, software-defined solutions to large-scale network/infrastructure challenges.
+#### professional

-please see my [linkedin](https://linkedin.com/in/ejsdotsh) and/or my [cv](./cv/ejs.pdf) for specifics.
+i have extensive network architecture and engineering experience designing, building, and operating collaborative solutions to large-scale and service provider infrastructure performance, provisioning, monitoring, reliability, and deployment problems. please see my [linkedin](https://linkedin.com/in/ejsdotsh) and/or my [cv](./cv/ejs.pdf) for specifics.

----
+#### personal

-outside of work, i ride bikes (road, cyclocross), rollerskate, take pictures, read, make and consume copius amounts of coffee and gelato, play with tech, and am constantly teaching myself/learning something new, which is currently [computer science](https://github.com/ejsdotsh/cs-autodidact).
+i ride bikes (road, cyclocross), rollerskate (mostly i fall down), dabble in photography, read (sci-fi, fantasy, philosophy, economics, history), make and consume copious amounts of coffee and gelato, play with tech, and am constantly teaching myself/learning something new, which is currently [computer science](https://github.com/ejsdotsh/cs-autodidact).